Pacnatz/TripleTen-Practice-Repo/TripleTen Notes/Sprint 1.md

 ![[3.
 Margin Collapsing | 200]]
 Margin-bottom will collapse and element 2's margin-top: 40px; will take affect
-<span class="blue-text-bold">Margin collapsing does not take place in a flex box.
+<span class="red-text-bold">Margin collapsing does not take place in a flex box.
 The margins will be added together</span>

 ## Meta Tags, Semantics, and Basic Interactivity
 #### Semantic tags: